victor-pena/victor/_posts/2024-08-22-softscape-port-integration.md

 | **6.
 Hinterland Transportation**   | - Continues to track the shipment and provide updates to relevant stakeholders.<br>- Ensures ongoing communication with the transport operator until delivery. |
 | **7.
 Post-Delivery Reporting and Analytics** | - Generates reports and analytics on the transport operation's performance.<br>- Provides audit trails and performance feedback to stakeholders. |

-This table highlights the key roles of the PCS in managing, coordinating, and facilitating the workflow across the different stages of hinterland transport operations.

 Advanced digital coordination and real-time data sharing at Callao involves the integration of terminal operations with Peru's Port Community System (PCS).
 When a shipment of goods, such as agricultural exports, arrives at the port, information is immediately shared across the PCS.
 This data includes container status, customs clearance progress, and real-time tracking.
 Stakeholders like customs agents, terminal operators, and transport companies can access this data simultaneously, enabling coordinated actions that reduce wait times, improve cargo flow, and ensure compliance.